rendermani/ascio-whmcs-plugin/README.md

 ###Configuring the plugin

-- add your Ascio and WHMCS credentials and your API Url to callbacks.php
 - activate the ascio plugin in the WHMCS settings and configure it
 - If you are in testmode, you also need to add the testing-credentials
+- copy config.php.dist to config.php
+- add your credentials to config.php

 ##Known issues:

-- After submitting an order status is active instead of pending
 - Not all TLDs and fields are configured
 - Changing contacts not implemented yet.